Shahaf-F-S/spinneration/README.md

-# project-template
+# spinneroo

-> A repo for project template.
+> A module for displaying progress messages and timers with spinners in the command line.

 first of all
 ------------